LeRoy McVey Bickett

 The Xenia Daily Gazette, Xenia, Greene Co., OH, Monday, May 16, 1910

-LeRoy McVey "Roy" Bickett (age 28) and Gertrude Pearl Patricia "Gertie" (Baker) Anderson (age 31) were married June 8, 1911, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.
+LeRoy McVey "Roy" Bickett (age 28), a bachelor, and Gertrude Pearl Patricia "Gertie" Baker (age 31), a maiden, were married June 8, 1911, in the Village of Yellow Springs, Miami Twp., Greene Co., OH.

 The Xenia Daily Gazette, Xenia, Greene Co., OH, Saturday, June 17, 1911